PaddlePaddle/PaddleFL/docs/source/examples/md/gru4rec_examples.md

-# Train gru4rec model with FedAvg Strategy
+# Example to train gru4rec model with FedAvg Strategy

 This doc introduce how to use PaddleFL to train model with Fl Strategy.